-Continuous, long-term time series for temperature and precipitation were estimated for Pine Point based on the available data.
+Continuous, long-term time series for temperature and precipitation were estimated for Pine Point based on the data up to the end of 2016.
 These data have been used in the water balance and flood modelling to assist with surface water management of the facility.
 Data from Pine Point have been used, where available, with data gaps filled with adjusted regional weather station data.
 Data from Hay River were used preferentially, due to the higher correlation coefficient values with Pine Point.
 Where Hay River data were not available, data from Fort Resolution and Fort Smith, respectively, were used as secondary and tertiary data sources to complete the data series.